thehydroimpulse/thrust/Readme.md

 You would replace `<str>` with your Thrift definitions.

-## Definitions
+## IDL

-You would place your definitions normally, like you would in any other language.
+You would place your thrift IDL normally, like you would in any other language.
 If you'd rather have your thrift files separate from the specific language source, that's totally ok!
-All Thrust requires is that you provide a string of some sort to the macro.
+All thrust requires is that you provide a string of some sort to the macro.
 This allows one to use the `include_str!` built-in Rust macro to suite your needs.

 Let's define a simple Thrift file that can be used across both a C++ project and a Rust project: